Mindy Lewis: 1983–1989

 Later, In January 1986, Kyle started a new campaign with Jackson Freemont's help to start a new cosmetics line.
 Kyle, on Jackson's and Beth's advice, decided to have a beauty contest to name the new "Sampson Girl" who would advertise the cosmetics.
-Rivals Mindy Lewis, Roxie Shayne and Jessie Matthews all vied for the competition to be the "Sampson Girl.".
+Rivals Mindy Lewis, Roxie Shayne and Jessie Matthews all vied for the competition to be the "Sampson Girl".
 As with most beauty contests, there was much backstabbing, nailbiting and a little bit of backstage intrigue.
 Jackson prematurely created a victory poster for Beth, whom he was falling in love with.
 Kyle threatened Roxie about her past as a prostitute, after her father, Hawk Shayne, threatened to blackmail Kyle over his illegal ownership of Reva's former house, Reva Bend, Roxie dropped out prematurely from the contest.
 Mindy used her ability to sell her sexy looks to sway the votes of the judges, much to Kurt's chagrin, and the voting was close with Mindy winning the contest and being named "Sampson Girl".
 However, Mindy had more to lose—namely, her marriage.
-As the "Sampson Girl," she traveled, schmoozed and interviewed with the likes of Dick Cavett, while hubby Kurt was busy building their dream house and keeping Company running smoothly.
+As the "Sampson Girl", she traveled, schmoozed and interviewed with the likes of Dick Cavett, while hubby Kurt was busy building their dream house and keeping Company running smoothly.
 Kurt looked forward to the day when Mindy would become a full-time wife and they could start a family.
 Kurt was blissfully unaware that Jackson had talked Mindy into signing a no-pregnancy clause for the next five years.
 Things came to a halt though when Alexandra Spaulding and Hawk Shayne, out of a mutual enmity towards Kyle, fabricated evidence that the "Sampson Girl" contest was a fraud and Mindy's name was mud.

-Mindy went to the construction site of the new house, where she found Kurt and Roxie asleep in each other's arms!
-Mindy didn't know Roxie had been helping Kurt with the house, and they had varnished themselves into a corner and had to remain there until the varnish dried.
+Mindy went to the construction site of the new house, where she found Kurt and Roxie asleep in each other's arms.
+Mindy did not know Roxie had been helping Kurt with the house, and they had varnished themselves into a corner and had to remain there until the varnish dried.
 Jealous and angry, Mindy beat a hasty exit, knocking over a kerosene lamp in the process.
 A fire broke out, and Hawk risked his life to save Roxie and Kurt.
 The house was destroyed and since Hawk realized it was Mindy's fault, he blackmailed her for money for his silence.
-Eventually, Mindy soon realized she couldn't play housewife to a traditional, working-class husband and admitted to starting the fire.
+Eventually, Mindy soon realized she could not play housewife to a traditional, working-class husband and admitted to starting the fire.
 Afterwards, a disillusioned Kurt left to work on a Lewis Oil rig off the coast of Venezuela.
-Although Kurt had plans to return and to build another house with Mindy, tragically, he was killed in an explosion.
+Although Kurt had plans to return and to build another house with Mindy, he was killed in an explosion.